skalenetwork/upgrade-tools/README.md

 # upgrade-tools

-Scripts to support upgrades of smart contracts.
+Scripts to support upgrades and ownership of smart contracts.
 The package contains common used functions for writing hardhat scripts for smart contracts deployment and upgrade.

+It also includes helper classes to allow a swift full or partial transfer of ownership of a SKALE smart-contract project.
+More details in [ownership-transfer/README](./src/ownership-transfer/README.md).

 ## Upgrade scripts